-This document describes the header compression mechanisms for the IPsec [RFC4301] based on the encoding scheme standardized in [RFC6282].
+This document describes the header compression mechanisms for IPsec [RFC4301] based on the encoding scheme standardized in [RFC6282].
 The IPsec Authentication Header (AH) and Encapsulated Security Payload (ESP) headers are compressed using Next Header Compression (NHC) defined in [RFC6282].
-This document does not invalidate any encoding schemes proposed in 6LoWPAN [RFC6282] but rather complements it with compressed IPsec using the free bits in the IPv6 Extension Header encoding.
+This document does not invalidate any encoding schemes proposed in 6LoWPAN [RFC6282] but rather complements it with compressed IPsec AH and ESP headers using the free bits in the IPv6 Extension Header encoding.